sargismnoyan01/Hallucination-score/README.md

 The names of the libraries used in the project are placed in requirements.txt

-# Are the steps needed to get the project working
+# the steps required to implement the project

   1. git clone https://github.com/sargismnoyan01/Hallucination-score
   2. %cd Hallucination-score/